moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

   - Automatically compute expected outputs using model solution
   - Visualize test coverage

 **E3.
-Exercise Difficulty Calibration**
-- After 50+ student attempts:
-  - System analyzes completion rates and average time
-  - If actual difficulty differs from assigned level, system suggests recalibration
-  - Creator can adjust difficulty rating based on real data

-**E4.
-Community Test Cases**
-- Advanced learners can suggest additional test cases
+Import from External Sources**
-- Creator reviews and can incorporate into the exercise
+- Creator can import exercise templates from:
-- Contributors receive recognition credits
+  - Other platforms (with proper attribution)
+  - Previous exercises (as starting point)
+  - Community-contributed templates

 **Special Requirements:**
-- Exercise validation must complete within 30 seconds.
-- Test cases must be stored securely; hidden cases not accessible to learners.
+- All data must be auto-saved every 2 minutes to prevent loss.
+- Draft exercises are only visible to the creator.
 - Model solutions must be encrypted in database.
 - System must support Python, JavaScript, and eventually Java/C++.
-- Code execution sandbox must prevent malicious code.
-- All exercises must have at least one working solution verified.
-- Problem statements must be grammar-checked (AI-assisted).
+- Problem statements must pass basic grammar check before saving.
 - Exercise creation interface must be accessible via keyboard navigation.

 **Frequency of Use:**